LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

 - **Processing:** All data is fed into a Raspberry Pi 4B.
 The Pi runs a Python-based processing engine that uses threshold-based logic to treat the vehicle's safety like a status bar.
 It filters noise, compensates for environmental shifts, and determines if current conditions cross safety thresholds.

-- **Output:** The system provides immediate feedback through a screen/UI-based dashboard and color-coded LED indicators (Green/Yellow/Red alerts).
-It also triggers a motorized actuator (cooling fan simulation) to provide physical feedback when danger is detected.
+- **Output:** The system provides immediate feedback through a screen/UI-based dashboard.

 - **Physical Structure:** Components are housed in a fabricated enclosure designed to be mounted on a standard vehicle dashboard, ensuring sensors are positioned for optimal airflow and movement detection.

-- **App Interaction:** The system hosts a local web server, allowing passengers or drivers to view a real-time dashboard on their mobile devices via Wi-Fi to monitor cabin "vitals" and history.
+- **Web Interface:** The system hosts a local web server, allowing passengers or drivers to view a real-time dashboard on their mobile devices via Wi-Fi to monitor cabin "vitals" and history.

 ## 5.3 Input / Output Map